INERATEC and GIZ enter into cooperation to scale up e-fuel production in Chile

-Javier Ortiz, Head of GIZ's H2Uppp Program.
+Javier Ortiz, Head of the H2Uppp program at GIZ

 Chile is one of the sweet spots